top of page

 Menopause Awareness Is Every Day

-Acupuncture: Menopause Symptoms Relief.
+Acupuncture: Relief from Menopause Symptoms

-Various studies have shown that acupuncture may offer relief from some of the most common menopausal symptoms.
+Since the menopausal transition is an individual and elongated process, tailored treatments like acupuncture may provide significant benefits.
+Various studies have shown that acupuncture can offer relief from some of the most common menopausal symptoms.

 Geranium: Skin Wellness

-may also be used as an essential oil by inhaling one to two drops or by adding a few drops to the water during a relaxing, hot bath.
+Geranium has been found to help menopausal women manage hormonal changes.
+It is also very helpful for dry skin.
+You can use geranium as an essential oil by inhaling one to two drops or adding a few drops to your bathwater during a relaxing, hot soak.

 Flaxseed: Easing Night Sweats